Koed00/django-q/docs/configure.rst

 poll
 ~~~~
 Sets the queue polling interval for database brokers that don't have a blocking call.
-Defaults to 0.2 (seconds).
 Currently only affects the ORM and MongoDB brokers.
+Defaults to ``0.2`` (seconds).

 cache
 ~~~~~